multani/gcp-changelog/content/google-secops-siem/index.md

 * For a window size of 1 to 48 hours, the run frequency is 1 hour.
 * For a window size greater than 48 hours, the run frequency is 24 hours.

+### Changed

+**Extended match window for multi-event rules**

+You can now configure rules to analyze data over a longer period.
+The maximum match window for these rules has been extended to 14 days.
+The run frequency for multi-event rules is automatically set based on the rule's match window:

+* For a window size of 1 to 48 hours, the run frequency is 1 hour.
+* For a window size greater than 48 hours, the run frequency is 24 hours.

+### Changed

+**Google Threat Intelligence**: Version 3.0

+* Extended supported filters in the following connector:

+  + **Google Threat Intelligence - ASM Issues Connector**

 ---
+## 2025-08-31

+### Announcement

+Release 6.3.60 is being rolled out to the first phase of regions as listed [here](https://cloud.google.com/chronicle/docs/soar/overview-and-introduction/soar-gradual-release).

+This release contains internal and customer bug fixes.

+---
+## 2025-08-30

+### Announcement

+[Release 6.3.59](https://cloud.google.com/chronicle/docs/soar/release-notes#August_23_2025) is now available for all regions.

+---
 ## 2025-08-29

+### Changed

+**MITRE ATT&CK coverage dashboard is now available**

+**This feature is currently in Preview.**

+The new [MITRE ATT&CK coverage dashboard](https://cloud.google.com/chronicle/docs/detection/mitre-dashboard) lets you measure your security posture against the MITRE ATT&CK framework, helping you:

+* Assess threat coverage
+* Identify gaps
+* Prioritize security efforts

 ### Changed